-The first sophisticated long-distance canal systems were constructed in the Assyrian Empire in the 9th century BCE and incorporated tunnels several kilometres in length.
+The first sophisticated long-distance canal systems for water supply were constructed in the Assyrian Empire in the 9th century BCE and incorporated tunnels several kilometres in length.
 These engineering feats permitted the aqueducts to be constructed in a more direct line between source and outlet.
 The Babylonians in the 8th century BCE also built extensive and sophisticated canal systems.
 In the 7th century BCE, a wide canal crossed a 280 m long bridge to bring water to Nineveh, and water was brought through a 537-metre tunnel to supply Jerusalem.

 Greek Water Management